coolshop-com/AltaPay/docs/guide/transactions.rst

     from altapay import Transaction

     transaction = Transaction.find('TransactionID', api=api)
-    response_transactions = transaction.charge_subscription(amount=49.00)
+    callback = transaction.charge_subscription(amount=49.00)

-Note that you should always receive a list of transactions when issuing a charge on a subscription, since you will receive one representing the original :py:class:`altapay.Transaction` you charged on, and a new one for the actual capture.
+Charging a subscription will return a Callback object that has a list of transactions; one representing the original :py:class:`altapay.Transaction` you charged on, and a new one for the actual capture.

 As always, see the AltaPay documentation for a list of possible arguments.